clulab/indra-to-lucene/README.md

 }
 ```

-The default Scala application, SearcherApp, will run by default if the jar file is executed.
+The jar's default Scala application, SearcherApp, will run by default if the jar file is executed.
 It may provide useful diagnostic output.
 ```
 > java -jar '.\indra-to-lucene-assembly-0.1.jar'
 Syntax: org.clulab.wm.indraToLucene.apps.SearcherApp$ indexDir "query" [maxHits]